-Smart technology for the home
+What is smart technology for the home?

 Smart technology allows you to control various features in your home without putting yourself at risk.

-How do voice control smart hubs work?
+How do smart hubs work?

 - your smart bulbs come on at 7.30am